Clam-/MetaExport/README.txt

 Note the use of /, I have no idea if \ will work as a path separator but since / works on windows anyway, I would stick with that.

+Time will be sources from the dateTimeOriginal metadata, and if not found, will use dateTimeDigitized.
 You can select desired time source to use either the stored metadata for the time of image taken or the time of export.
+There are options for the handling of missing time metadata.

 You can reset the "Do not show again" message prompt from the Lightroom Plug-in Manager window.